 They measure the electrical activity within the muscles and nerves.
 The test is quick and doesn’t cause any discomfort.

 Calcium crystals can form within a tendon, causing pain and swelling in the shoulder.
-Tendons attach bones and muscles together with strong cords called tendons.
+Tendons connect muscles and bones with their strong, flexible cords.

 A frozen shoulder means that the capsule around the joint is too tight.
 This can prevent you from moving your arm.
 We don’t always understand why this happens.
 Sometimes it is due to an injury or a heart attack.

 You may experience severe pain and muscle spasms at night.
 It is possible that you will need painkillers.